gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 #### how do i control the actuators? / how do i control the sensors?

-the servos used are the `parallax inc. feedback 360 highspeed`, which are controlled using a 100 KHz pwm signal.
+the servos used are the `parallax inc. feedback 360 high-speed`, which are controlled using a 100 KHz pwm signal.
 by using the ccr (Capture Compare registers) you are able to manipulate the width of the duty cycle of the pwm signal.
 the servo responds to a signal between 1280 and 1720, which are the values that we put into the ccr.
-to controll them in a closed loop you can either:
+to control them in a closed loop you can either:

 1) choose to read the 910 hz pwm output signal, or
 2) use the distance from a distance sensor